umasuo/code_analyzer/README.md

 # Code Analyzer and Test Coverage

-This repository contains configurations of tools we used to analyze code, test code and report test coverage.
+This repository contains team-wide configurations of tools we used to analyze code, test code and report test coverage. **Be careful and get team approval** before making any changes.
 The tools include:
 * `checkstyle`
 * `pmd`
 * `findbugs`